Agremiação Sportiva Arapiraquense: Crest

 The emblem has as its base structure three concentric circles (representing the union of the crowd), with the motto - Agremiação Sportiva Arapiraquense, in the core of the shield, the sinister, an oval geometric figure representing a leaf of bipartisan (smoke green) and white (mature smoke) and in this, the name ASA.
 On the right, suggesting a line where the smoke is exposed to the sun for its drying in the field, having in the central part, symbolizing Arapiraca, the "radiant star", an integral part of the hymn of the municipality, by the poet and educator Pedro de França Reis.

 Nicknames

-In the 60's, the club consolidated with two state runners-up (1967 and 1970) and decided to venture out on excursions through the Northeast.
-Here ASA, a club unknown in the region, and led by its greatest ace Acebílio, defeated opponents wherever he went, scaring teams that had no idea where the team had come from.
-From these victorious and legendary excursions came the nickname of Phantom of the Alagoas.

-In the following decade, the ASA began to scare the opponents in the national scope, obtaining five successive victories in the Brazilian championship of 1979, being able to figure for the first time between the forty better teams of the country.

-Alvinegro has grown and continues to scare his opponents, bringing joy to his fans, who have turned the myth into a mascot.
+The club finished as runner-up in the Campeonato Alagoano in 1967 and 1970, and began touring the Northeast Region of Brazil.
+ASA, then little known outside Alagoas, won a number of these matches with Acebílio as its leading player.
+The nickname "Phantom of Alagoas" (Fantasma das Alagoas) dates from this period.